Members Code of Conduct

 - To follow all instructions regarding Health and Safety

-If you have a complaint about Supported Activities Programme, we have a Complaints Procedure (SAP001).
+If you have a complaint about Supported Activities Programme see, SAP001 Complaints Procedure.
 The Form can be downloaded from our Policies page.
 Complaints should be made in the first instance to the Organiser, with a copy to the Chair

 If you do not obey the Code of Conduct we will implement the formal warning procedure.
-All warnings will be recorded on a Verbal/Written Warning Record Form (SAP011 Appendix 1);
+All warnings will be recorded on an SAP011, Appendix 1 Verbal/Written Warning Record Form;

 - Verbal Warning: The Organiser or a volunteer will tell a member once or twice that their behaviour is not acceptable.
 All verbal warnings will be recorded and will remain current for a period of one year.